router5/router5/README.md

     <a href="http://slides.com/thomasroch/deck"><img alt="Router5 slides" src="https://raw.githubusercontent.com/router5/router5.github.io/master/img/slices_preview.png" /></a>
 </p>

-To get started, look here: [Get started](http://router5.github.io/docs/get-started.html)
+To get started, look here: __[Understanding router5](http://router5.github.io/docs/understanding-router5.html)__ and __[Get started](http://router5.github.io/docs/get-started.html)__.

 ### Features

 - __Use of hash (#)__
 - __Default start route__: a default route to navigate to on load if the current URL doesn't match any route.
 Similar to `$routeProvider.otherwise()` in _Angular ngRoute_ module.
 - __Start__ and __stop__
-- __Nested named routes__: routes are identified by names and parameters so you don't have to manipulate URLs directly.
+- __Nested named routes__: routes are identified by names and path (containing parameters) so you don't have to manipulate URLs, even query parameters don't need to be specified on leaves only. directly.
 Routes can be nested, introducing the notion of _route segments_.
 - __Segments activation__: you can control whether or not a route can be accessed by specifying a `canActivate` function per node.
 Supports asynchronous results.